jedebel/hello-world/README.md

 # hello-world
-There is nothing quite like coffee and conversation in the morning and with a great person.
+There is nothing quite like coffee and conversation in the morning with a great person.